If you’re proactive about your health and well-being — and more of us are today than ever before — then you may already test your hearing regularly.

 Untreated hearing loss is not a good idea

-Research shows, on the other hand, that hearing loss left untreated is linked to numerous consequential issues, like decreased cognitive function, higher incidences of hospitalizations, depression and falls, and increased risk of social isolation and dementia.
+Research shows, at the same time, that hearing loss left untreated is linked to numerous consequential issues, like decreased cognitive function, higher incidences of hospitalizations, depression and falls, and increased risk of social isolation and dementia.

 You can see why staying on top of your hearing health is a wise and desired practice.